Will EASTER Steal Your Health?

 (Oh I see, they’re not actually going to give it back to you.
 They are just going to sell you an expensive ticket for the ride, some maps, and a tour guide.
 Clearly they aren’t offering participants much to eat on this cruise ship, no wonder everyone’s losing weight at the end.)

-What also bugs me about the marketing of these gurus is the FREE tips and advice they give on social media, via newsletters, etc. I don’t think most of them are purposely trying to do harm.
+I don’t think most of these wellness gurus are purposely trying to do harm.
 They are just caught up in diet culture like even some perfectly caring dietitians can be.
 Their advice is that of fear and anxiety, control and mistrust.
 For example, Easter is coming up.
 But it could be any holiday, really: Thanksgiving, Christmas, Halloween…whatever.

-Instead of celebrating with “Yay, it’s almost Thanksgiving, I bet you can’t wait for family and scrumptious food,” Diet Gurus provide warnings.
+Instead of celebrating with “Yay, it’s almost a Holiday, I bet you can’t wait for family and scrumptious food,” Diet Gurus provide warnings.

 “Watch out, brace yourself, Easter might try to steal your Health if you’re not vigilant.
 Keep your eyes out for the Easter Health Snatchers–they lurk in the most unexpected places!”